Wednesday, October 8, 2025

 Has Anime Changed Over the Years?
 (In a Word, Yes.)

-Even a few of these changes together would be transformative for a medium.
-Taken together they are that much more clearly so (argue about whether the scene is better or worse, you can't argue that it is different)--all as I can't help but notice the parallels between the developments I have described here, and contemporaneous developments in American popular culture.
-After all, here, too, we have seen a shift to shorter production commitments, with even network TV producing shorter seasons and fewer of them; and for a long time a stress on young adult fare, action, and fantasy over science fiction (all three indeed, since Harry Potter exploded); as looking at Fist of the North Star and City Hunter we are likely to be reminded of the contemporaneous American action-adventure of the '80s that now looks rather retro, especially with the PG-13ization of the Hollywood action movie in the twenty-first century.
+Even a few of these changes would be transformative for a medium.
+Taken together the lot of them are that much more clearly so--all as I can't help but notice the parallels between the developments I have described here, and contemporaneous developments in American popular culture.
+After all, here, too, we have seen a shift to shorter production commitments, with even network TV producing shorter seasons and fewer of them; and for a long time a stress on young adult fare, action, and fantasy over science fiction (all three indeed, since Harry Potter exploded); as looking at Fist of the North Star and City Hunter we are likely to be reminded of the contemporaneous American action-adventure of the '80s that now looks rather retro.
 Thus does it also go with the exploitation of old franchises seemingly put to rest long ago, and the politics, cultural and otherwise, of such fare--this no great age for either original content or politically challenging material in North America either.
-It is a reminder that if anime is a Japanese product, in the main made for Japanese audiences, such that attempting to write deeply about the form from outside that milieu has not been easy, the world of Japanese pop culture is not hermetically sealed off from that of the rest of the world, and in fact long in dialogue with it, that of North America most certainly included, as people everywhere are touched by the same social and cultural forces evident in the life of the world today.
+It is a reminder that if anime is a Japanese product, in the main made for Japanese audiences, such that attempting to write deeply about the form from outside that milieu has not been easy, the world of Japanese pop culture is not hermetically sealed off from that of the rest of the world, and in fact long in dialogue with it, that of North America most certainly included, as people everywhere are touched by the same social and cultural forces.

 No comments: